david-demainlalune/TuioUnityWebPlayerDemo/readme.md

 # Unity webplayer tuio integration demo (unity project)

-this is the unity part of this [demo](https://github.com/david-demainlalune/TuioToUnityWebPlayerDemo).
+This repo holds the Unity sources for this [demo](https://github.com/david-demainlalune/TuioToUnityWebPlayerDemo).

+The Unity project receives Tuio messages from the browser.
+They are handled by **TuioWebSocketInput** a [TouchScript](https://github.com/InteractiveLab/TouchScript) input provider

-## TuioWebSocketInput a touchscript input provider
+## TuioWebSocketInput

-*TuioWebSocketInput* a new touchscript Input provider modeled on TuioInput.
+**TuioWebSocketInput** is a new touchscript Input provider modeled on TuioInput.
 This component must imperatively be added to a GameObject called 'TouchScript'.
 The browser uses this name to pass messages to unity.

 ## Dependency

-*TuioWebSocketInput* uses Json to deserialize the messages from the browser.
+**TuioWebSocketInput** uses Json to deserialize the messages from the browser.
 In this case we use LitJson.

 ## Note